TechwTre/ID-Federation-SSO/README.md

 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Various Command-Line Tools
-- Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
+- Various Network Protocols (SSH, RDH, DNS, HTTPS, ICMP)
 - Wireshark (Protocol Analyzer)

 <h2>Operating Systems Used </h2>